 Step 1 — Collect and Prepare Audience Data

-Start by treating audience data as the single source of truth for personalization and topic selection.
+Treat audience data as your primary source for personalization and topic selection.
 Gather raw events, CRM attributes, and any behavioral signals into a staging area, then transform them into a unified, deduplicated user record ready for segmentation and model input.

 Prerequisites